 Guidelines

-AVOID locking on this, typeof(), or a string.
+AVOID locking on this, System.Type, or a string.

 DO declare a separate, read-only synchronization variable of type object for the synchronization target.

 Advanced Topic

 Avoid Synchronizing with MethodImplAttribute

 One synchronization mechanism that was introduced in .NET 1.0 was the MethodImplAttribute.
 Used in conjunction with the MethodImplOptions.Synchronized method, this attribute marks a method as synchronized so that only one thread can execute the method at a time.
 To achieve this, the JIT essentially treats the method as though it was surrounded by lock(this) or, in the case of a static method, locks on the type.
 Such an implementation means that, in fact, the method and all other methods on the same class, decorated with the same attribute and enum parameter, are synchronized—rather than each method being synchronized relative to itself.
 In other words, given two or more methods on the same class decorated with the attribute, only one of them will be able to execute at a time, and the one executing will block all calls by other threads to itself or to any other method in the class with the same decoration.
 Furthermore, since the synchronization is on this (or even worse, on the type), it suffers the same detriments as lock(this) (or worse, for the static) discussed in the preceding section.
 As a result, it is a best practice to avoid the attribute altogether.